-$^{^{12}\}mathrm{See}$ also Syverson (2004) and Foster, Haltiwanger, and Syverson (2008).
+12See also Syverson (2004) and Foster, Haltiwanger, and Syverson (2008).

 In addition to the Calvo parameter and implied median duration, Table 2 lists several other statistics reported by KK describing the behavior of prices.
 For each of those statistics, the low-flex and high-flex benchmarks are quite close to each other.
-Compared to the data, the model produces an average price duration that is somewhat low (7.7 months vs. 8.6 months in the data), and it produces a fraction of unchanged prices that is somewhat high (0.88 vs. 0.73 in the data).
+Compared to the data, the models produce an average price duration that is somewhat low (7.7 months vs. 8.6 months in the data), and it produces a fraction of unchanged prices that is somewhat high (0.87 vs. 0.73 in the data).
 Overall however, for both benchmark cases the steady-state price adjustment behavior implied by the model is quite close to that measured in the data.

 In terms of matching the data on price changes in the CPI, our model does so in much more detail than most of the existing literature.
-Golosov and Lucas (2007) match only three moments: the fraction of prices that don't change, the mean of positive price changes, and the standard deviation of positive price changes.
+Golosov and Lucas (2007) match three moments: the fraction of prices that don't change, the mean of positive price changes, and the standard deviation of positive price changes.
 In restricting their attention to these three moments, their estimated model drastically underestimates the fraction of small price changes and as a result generates no nonneutralities.
-Midrigan (2011), using both grocery store data and the CPI, concentrates on matching both the degree of small price changes and the kurtosis found in the distribution of price changes.
-Costain and Nakov (2011a,b), also using scanner data and using a flexible adjustment cost structure somewhat different from ours, are able to reasonably match the behavior of price changes with their model.
-Unlike in our model, the shape of the state-contingent hazards is insensitive to value function losses associated with not changing prices.
-Thus, their approach yields a more Calvoesque model with the distribution of price changes being approximately invariant to inflation.
-Nakamura and Steinsson (2008) match the mean frequency and absolute size of price changes across varying numbers of sectors and investigate the role of sectoral heterogeneity in the dynamic responses of their economy to monetary shocks.
-We view all of these papers as complementary to our work.
+Nakamura and Steinsson (2010) match the mean frequency and absolute size of price changes across sectors and investigate the role of sectoral heterogeneity in the dynamic responses of their economy to monetary shocks.
+Like us, Midrigan (2011), using both grocery store data and the CPI, matches a histogram of price changes.
+Costain and Nakov (2011a,b), using scanner data and using a flexible adjustment cost structure somewhat different from ours, are able to reasonably match the behavior of price changes with their model.
+Unlike in our model, the shape of the statecontingent hazards is insensitive to value function losses associated with not changing prices.
+Thus, their approach yields a more Calvoesque model, with the distribution of price changes being approximately invariant to inflation.
+Karadi and Reiff (2014) match the frequency and average size of absolute price changes in the Hungarian processed food sector, but their match of the histogram of these price changes is less than accurate.
+We view our work as complementary with this line of research.